kdaley2024/Limb-by-Limb/README.md

 # Contest-Github
-Computer Architecture and Assembly Language contest code from Chervelle Pierre and Karla Daley.
+Computer Architecture and Assembly Language contest code by Chervelle Pierre and Karla Daley.